 Colon cancer is one of the most painful cancers.
 In fact, colorectal cancer is the second deadliest cancer type in the United States.
 More than 51,000 people died of this cancer in the year 2019 alone.
 Those who smoke or drink alcohol regularly or are living in a condition constantly exposed to cancer causing pathogens are more prone to colon cancer.
 And once diagnosed, it can be deadly if the individual fails to undergo treatment.

 That doesn’t mean everyone who is exposed for a short period of time to known colon cancer causing elements such as bad diet, smoking and alcohol will get this disease.
 The 5 years survival rate for colon cancer is 63 percent.
 The death rate in 2017 was 57 percent less compared to that in the year 1970.
 Removing one or two cancerous polyps from the colon can increase the 5-year survival rate.
+There are also treatment options available that can be prescribed by a doctor, such as Opdivo, Yervoy , Clonoseq, and Qinlock.
 Early warning signs of colon cancer are:

 1. Bloody stool

 Often patients first see a doctor after noticing blood in the stool.
 After all, not many conventional illnesses result in blood in excrement.
 While one of the symptoms of colon cancer is blood, remember that hemorrhoids may also cause rectal bleeding as well as consuming some foods, such as beets, synthetic foods and juices.
 However, bright red blood in the stool is also a common sign indicating bleeding in the rectum or colon, and should never be ignored.